In This Article

 2. Two in One Banana Body Scrub

-Bananas are lightly moisturizing while also helping to control oil.
+Bananas are lightly moisturizing while also helping to control oil, as useful as high-quality body care products.
 This makes them great for you if you have areas of your body that are prone to oily skin, such as your chest or back.
 Those with super sensitive skin may want to swap oatmeal for the sugar.

 The other bonus of this scrub is that it smells like dessert.